-In order to recruit, motivate and retain qualified employees, a large proportion of the company’s employees are given the opportunity to participate in the company’s success through means including receiving an additional 1–3 months’ salary payable as bonuses.
+In order to recruit, motivate and retain qualified employees, a large proportion of the company’s employees are given the opportunity to participate in the company’s success through various means.
+For example, employees not receiving variable salary (e.g. management and sales staff) may be paid an additional 1–2 months’ salary payable as bonuses.
 The outcome is based on meeting specified objectives.
 Targets are both quantitative and qualitative, and are based on factors relating to the Company’s long-term strategy.
-Examples of targets in 2017 include revenue, profit and activity-based objectives.
+Examples of targets in 2020 include revenue, profit and activity-based objectives.
 Management monitors and evaluates whether business targets have been met.

-In 2017, the Remuneration Committee carried out an extensive evaluation of Net Insight’s synthetic options program for employees in Sweden, a global options program for employees outside of Sweden, and long-term variable remuneration for the CEO and specified senior executives.
+In 2020, the Remuneration Committee carried out an evaluation of Net Insight’s programs for (i) synthetic options for employees in Sweden, a global option program for employees outside Sweden, (ii) LTI 2020, and (iii) long-term variable remuneration to the CEO and certain senior executives.
 The evaluation was based on three factors: the program’s effect on corporate governance, the effect on shareholder value, and the effect on employee motivation.
 The results of the evaluation indicate a significant effect on employee motivation from the synthetic options program, which is thereby of considerable importance for recruiting, motivating and retaining qualified staff, a pre-requisite for achieving Net Insight’s business goals.
-The Board decided to propose to the AGM a synthetic options program that essentially corresponds to the guidelines approved by the AGM 2017.
-The proposed program is aimed at management and selected key members of staff.
-This should be viewed in the context of the fact that the 2015 program expires in 2018.

-On the basis of factors including the Remuneration Committee review, the Board considers that the proposal to the AGM 2018, which essentially corresponds to the decision of the AGM 2017, represents a good balance between fixed salary, annual variable salary, long-term share-based salary, pension terms and other remuneration and benefits.
+On the basis of factors including the Remuneration Committee’s evaluation, the Board considers that the proposal to the AGM 2021 represents a good balance between fixed salary, annual variable salary, long-term share-based salary, pension terms and other remuneration and benefits.